 What are Exit Interviews (EI)?

 An Exit Interview is a Question & Answer session conducted with a separating employee.
-Exit Interviews can be face-face, voice-based calls, or through online exit interview website (aka exit surveys).
+Exit Interviews can be face-face, voice-based calls, or through online exit interview websites (aka exit surveys).
 An exit interview can be delivered by the employer or an independent third party to increase assurance of confidentiality.

 The purpose of employee exit interviews is to capture the employee experience, identify the motivational drivers toward separation, and to determine the action(s) that will decrease the likelihood of reoccurrence.
 Exit Interviews are one of the three (3) pillars of the “Employee Feedback Triad” for people analytics (New Hire Surveys, Stay Interviews, Exit Interviews).
 This is because it is an irreplaceable tool to determine why people leave, which can only occur when people leave.
 As an data-gathering tool, a valid Exit Interview pinpoints “Why Employees Quit” with the highest accuracy.
 There is no alternate instrument that can replicate it with any comparable confidence.
 Therefore it is considered an essential data source in Talent Management.